aztfmods/.github/profile/README.md

 ## Welcome 👋
 This space contains a collection of terraform repositories dedicated to azure cloud.
-With the help of this codebase, it is possible to quickly create complete workloads
+With the help of this codebase, it will be possible to quickly create complete workloads
 using reliable, tested and production-grade modules.

 ### Principles: